-The information gathered during a complete Fresh Start SC consultation allows us to provide to the bankruptcy court all of the information required by law in a Bankruptcy case.
+The information gathered during your bankruptcy preparation process allows us to provide the bankruptcy court the information required to successfully process your bankruptcy case.
 Rule 1007.
 Lists, Schedules and Statements; Time Limits (See also 11 U.S.C. § 521.
 Debtor’s duties)

-Additionally, certain things must be provided, or available, to the bankruptcy trustee.
+Additionally, certain documents must be provided, or available, to the bankruptcy trustee.
 Rule 4002.
 Duties of Debtor (See also 11 U.S.C. § 1308.
 Filing of prepetition tax returns.)

-Thirty days from the date of the filing of your petition, you will have a hearing at the Bankruptcy Court in Spartanburg.
-You will be asked questions by the trustee of your case.
+Thirty days from the date of the filing of your petition, you will have a hearing at the Bankruptcy Court in Greenville (at the current time this hearing is by phone) called the “341 Meeting of the Creditors”.
+You will be asked questions by the trustee of your case during your hearing.

-You Must Bring a picture ID and Social Security card to your Sec.
-341 “Meeting of the Creditors”; You must provide your tax returns and any other requested information at least ten days before your 341.
+You must provide a picture ID and Social Security card, tax returns, and any other requested information to your case trustee at least ten days before your 341 hearing.

 - When you attend the meeting of creditors (also known as the 341 hearing), the trustee will ask you certain questions under oath.
 You need to simply give him/her the most accurate answers that you can.
 If you do not know the answer, simply say so.
 You have nothing to hide.
 The following are sample questions the trustees routinely ask in every case: